anand-nanwana14/node-project/README.md

 Document the available API endpoints, their functionalities, expected request and response formats, and any necessary parameters.

-Endpoint	Method	Description	Request Body	Response /api/endpoint	GET	Description of endpoint	-	Sample JSON Contributing
-Provide guidelines for contributing to the project, including how to report bugs, suggest enhancements, or submit pull requests.

 **License**
 Indicate the project's license and any other relevant information about usage and distribution.